seyi-tkb/Microsoft-NG30-Days-of-Learning/README.md

 The dataset had already been cleaned and transformed as it was a sample dataset for practice from Microsoft.
 It contained fields such as product segment, country, units sold, sales, profit among others.

 * Analysis:
 The analyze data option was used to automatically generate a series of pivot tables and charts for analysis and some important set were chosen to create the dashboard.
-Slicers were also added to eneble easy access and maneuverability around the dataset.
+Slicers were also added to enable easy access and maneuverability around the dataset.

 * Insights:
 Even though government and small business segements had high sale prices, government noticeable still had higher units sold.